-Learn how to make Milk kefir.
-A tangy, creamy, and bubbly fermented milk, rich in gut-healthy probiotics, simple to make, and easily incorporated into our diets.
+Milk kefir is a tangy, creamy, and bubbly fermented milk.
+It is rich in gut-healthy probiotics, simple to make, and can be easily incorporated into your diet.

 I love to make fermented foods.
-I always have something fermenting on the counter, whether homemade sauerkrautwater kefirkimchi, or even jalapeรฑos.
+I always have something fermenting on the counter, whether homemade sauerkrautwater kefirkimchi, or even fermented jalapeños.
 We love it all.
+If you are interested in getting started with fermented foods at home, milk kefir is a perfect way to beginThe process is so simple that you can’t mess it up.

-Kefir is just plain simple, easy to make, and easy to use.
+Kefir is easy to make, easy to use and incredible for your gut health.
 It is something that I make every single day in the farmhouse.
-One of our favorite ways to use it is in a berry kefir smoothie, kefir ranch dressing, or turn it into kefir cheese.
+You can drink kefir by itself, but some of our favorite ways to enjoy it are in berry kefir smoothieskefir cheese, and even a creamy kefir ranch dressing

-It’s very similar to a thin, drinkable yogurt.
-If making your own yogurt interests you, head over to my post on raw milk yogurt in the instant pot.
+If making your own yogurt interests you, head over to my post on how to make raw milk yogurt in the instant pot.
 It’s simpler than you’d think and so good!

 Want to save this recipe?